 I received a positive result what now?

-If GBS is detected during pregnancy, you should be offered intravenous antibiotics at the onset of labour 4-hourly until your baby is born.
-This will significantly reduce the risk of your baby developing early onset GBS infection by 85/90% cutting the risk of 1 in 400 to 1 in 4,000.
+If GBS is detected during pregnancy, you should be offered intravenous antibiotics at the onset of labour and usually at 4-hourly intervals until your baby is born.
+This will significantly reduce the risk of your baby developing early onset GBS infection by 85/90% cutting the risk from 1 in 400 to 1 in 4,000.

 Must I have antibiotics if I am GBS positive?

 Whilst it is good to receive antibiotics to reduce the risk of your baby developing GBS infection the decision to have antibiotics in labour is your choice.
-If you decide not to have antibiotics inform your health professional who will be able to monitor your baby to watch for any signs of infection for 12-24 hours.
+If you decide not to have antibiotics inform your health professional who will be able to monitor your baby to watch for any signs of infection, particularly in the first 12-24 hours after birth.

 Are antibiotics harmful to me or my baby?

-There is a small risk of developing severe allergic reaction (anaphylaxis) after receiving antibiotics.
+There is a very small risk of developing severe allergic reaction (anaphylaxis) after receiving antibiotics. some authorities quote:

 • 1 in 10,000 of the mother developing a severe allergic reaction (anaphylaxis) and